buaazp/Godef/README.md

 3. logs in the console will show you the reason why `godef` is not work.
 4. follow the logs and adjust your settings.
 5. check if your `GOPATH/GOROOT` is right in settings.
-6. choose `guru` mode if necessary.
-7. open an issue and paste the logs in it.
+6. open an issue and paste the logs in it.

 ## License